scaleway/sentry-wrapper/README.rst

 DESCRIPTION
 ===========

 sentry-wrapper calls a setuptools entrypoint and sends exceptions to sentry.
+It is useful to log the exceptions of a correctly-packaged-but-not-sentry-capable program.

 Usage::